Interface With The JNIOR

 JNIOR Web Server

 The JNIOR Web Server implements multiple features.
-HTTP, HTTPS, PHP and WebSockets.
-WebSocket allow for bidirectional, real-time communication.
+HTTP, HTTPS, PH,P and WebSockets.
+WebSocket allows for bidirectional, real-time communication.
 This allows our DCP (Dynamic Configuration Page) to work.
-Use the DCP for manual monitoring, control and configuration.
+Use the DCP for manual monitoring, control, and configuration.

 JMP Protocol